 More to come……

 Clinicians, as myself have viewed infidelity as the most difficult and painful couple issue to work with.
 When a couple presents for therapy, I secretly hope that “please do not let it be infidelity again”.
-Alas, I see this more and more often as the main reason couples see a therapist.
-Already in 1989, Betzig stated that among 160 societies, infidelity was the single most common reason for divorce and in a later study by Amato and Previty (2003) this was confirmed (for references see Post 31).
+Alas, I see this more and more often as on of the main reasons couples see a therapist.
+Already in 1989, Betzig stated that among 160 societies, infidelity was the single most common reason for divorce and in a later study by Amato and Previty (2003) this was confirmed (for references see Post 30).

 Cano & O’Leary, 2000; Gordon, Baucom, & Snyder (2004, quoted in Lammers, et al, 2011), state that the impact of EDS are depression, a decreased psychological health and these consequences are long-term.
 Further, considering the prevalence of EDS among those who hold positions of power such as politicians, CEO’s, those with authority positions in the military, law enforcement and powerful industrialists is a reason for concern as these people serve as role models and are suppose to set descriptive norms for the general population (e.g. see Campbell & Wolbrecht, 2008).
-As you see I left out actors, and singers and “celebrities” who make money from scandals involving sex as these are not the role models I was referring to.
+As you see I left out actors, and singers and “celebrities” for obvious reasons.

 Please find an essay written by Anna Fels (slightly shortened) as it sums up the pain experienced by those who are betrayed and I hope that rather than picking up the pieces afterwards….more research will be made available on the impact of EDS to prevent at least some from giving in to impulsive and egocentric wants that…in the end only do harm…..a lot of harm.

 From Anna Fels: a psychiatrist and faculty member at Weill Cornell Medical School.